TikTok CEO resigns amid US pressure to sell video app | WTOP

 Mayer, a former Disney executive, joined TikTok as CEO in May.

-“We appreciate that the political dynamics of the last few months have significantly changed what the scope of Kevin’s role would be going forward, and fully respect his decision.
-We thank him for his time at the company and wish him well,” TikTok said in a statement.
+“We appreciate that the political dynamics of the last few months have significantly changed what the scope of Kevin’s role would be going forward, and fully respect his decision,” the company said in a statement.

+ByteDance launched TikTok in 2017, then bought Musical.ly, a video service popular with teens in the U.S. and Europe, and combined the two.
+A twin service, Douyin, is available for Chinese users.

+TikTok gained immense popularity via its fun, goofy videos and ease of use, and has hundreds of millions of users globally.

 Copyright © 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.